NAFOArt/odesa_sisters/texts/interview.md

 lot of time in Turkey learning how to source the raw materials and sew them to the higher standards such products required.

-We were successful and even had staff in Kyiv and Kharkiv, but since the full-scale invasion we’ve lost touch with some of them and aren’t sure if they are even alive.
+We were successful and had staff in Kyiv and Kharkiv, but since the full-scale invasion we’ve lost touch with some of them and aren’t sure if they are even alive.